By Rana Kattan and Hiba Zayadin

 But unlike the present, King Abdullah intervened in September and quickly reversed Tawarneh’s decision to block a sharp unrest and sidestep angry protests across a Kingdom teetering on the edge of an Arab Spring.

 As revolutions were spreading across other Arab countries, Jordan’s economic woes were building up.

 It is now squirming under a five-billion budget deficit; an economic reckoning that it simply cannot avoid any longer.

 How much of the blame can be apportioned to internal inefficiency and corruption and how much of it was beyond the Kingdom’s control?

 Although it borders two of the richest countries in terms of crude oil reserves — Iraq and Saudi Arabia — Jordan has minimal reserves of its own and relies almost entirely on external sources to meet its domestic energy demands.

-Up until 2003, order discount tricor online, Jordan had been receiving oil from Iraq at a preferential rate of US$30 per barrel.
+Up until 2003, Jordan had been receiving oil from Iraq at a preferential rate of US$30 per barrel.
 The US invasion forced the government to seek alternatives, and so it signed an agreement with Egypt that year to import 250 million cubic feet of natural gas per day at a discounted rate of US$2.15/one million BTU.

-Consequently, a gas pipeline was commissioned from Egypt to Jordan, Buy tricor lowest price, which also supplies Israel with natural gas under a separate agreement at rates even more competitive than those provided to Jordan.
+Consequently, a gas pipeline was commissioned from Egypt to Jordan, which also supplies Israel with natural gas under a separate agreement at rates even more competitive than those provided to Jordan.

 In February 2011, deep within Egypt’s Sinai desert, while protesters in Tahrir Square were but a few days away from toppling Husni Mubarak, an explosion blew up that pipeline.